Lego Coin (LEGO) Self Reported Market Cap Reaches $9,000.00 Billion

-Lego Coin (LEGO) traded up 16.7% against the US dollar during the 24 hour period ending at 23:00 PM Eastern on June 13th.
-Lego Coin has a total market cap of $9,000.00 billion and $14.07 worth of Lego Coin was traded on exchanges in the last day.
-One Lego Coin token can now be purchased for about $0.0159 or 0.00000061 BTC on popular cryptocurrency exchanges.
-During the last seven days, Lego Coin has traded down 1.3% against the US dollar.
+Lego Coin (LEGO) traded up 16.2% against the US dollar during the 1-day period ending at 14:00 PM Eastern on June 15th.
+One Lego Coin token can now be bought for approximately $0.0189 or 0.00000075 BTC on major exchanges.
+Lego Coin has a market cap of $9,000.00 billion and $1.01 worth of Lego Coin was traded on exchanges in the last 24 hours.
+In the last week, Lego Coin has traded up 55.6% against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.